 What Is An SSDI Disability?

-To schedule a free consultation with an experienced Social Security Disability attorney, contact Philip J. Fulton Law Office in Columbus, Ohio.
+To schedule a free consultation with an experienced Social Security Disability attorney, reach out to Philip J. Fulton Law Office in Columbus, Ohio.
 We represent clients throughout Ohio in Social Security Disability claims.

 Social Security Disability laws are strict when it comes to the issue of work impairment.
 Even if you are unable to return to your previous occupation, you are not eligible for benefits if you are able to transition to a new occupation.
 Your education, work history, age and other factors will be taken into consideration when determining your ability to find work.
 For disabled individuals 50 and over, there is an assumption that it is more difficult to transition to a new field of employment.
 Visit our section on 50 and over claims to learn more.